Edinburgh-Genome-Foundry/crazydoc/README.rst

 Usage
 -----

-To obtain all sequences contained in a docx as annotated Biopython records:
+To obtain all sequences contained in a docx as annotated Biopython records (such as `this one <https://raw.githubusercontent.com/Edinburgh-Genome-Foundry/crazydoc/master/examples/example.docx>`_):

 .. code:: python